tfrmma/oms-order-management-system/README.md

 Single execution thread, busy-spinning.
 Two inbound SPSC queues (strategy signals, execution reports).
 One outbound queue per exchange gateway thread.

-`OMSOrderPool` is ~2.8 MB (4096 parents × 128 B + 32768 children × 64 B).
+`OMSOrderPool` is ~2.8 MB (4096 parents + 32768 children).
 It lives on the heap or in `.bss` — never on the stack.
 O(1) alloc/free via LIFO free lists.
 Access by ID is a direct array index.

 ---